vinithmundhra/sc_wifi/app_tiwisl_simple_webserver/README.rst

 =========================

 :scope: Example
-:description: Demonstrates how the module is used to connect to a wireless access point.
+:description: Demonstrates how the TiWi SL Wifi component is used to connect to a wireless access point.
 :keywords: Wi-Fi, TiWi-SL
 :boards: XA-SK-WIFI